Notifiarr/workers/README.md

-# workers
+# Notifiarr Workers

-This is where you'll find the scripts and github action that create the worker packages for Notifiarr.
+This is where you'll find the scripts and github action that create the worker package(s) for Notifiarr.

+There's nothing very useful in this repo for the public.